muggy8/improbable/have-and-havenot/fm9kS34V.md

 I turned my head towards the school to find a panicked Ethan looking around.

-This brought little relief to my heart seeing him back on his feet.
+This brought a little relief to my heart seeing him back on his feet.

-He seemed to have noticed me just as fast as well and quickly came to my side.
+He seemed to have noticed me just as fast and quickly came to my side.

 "Thank goodness you're alright Master Mikay!" he exclaimed.